egch/1Z0-829-preparation/docs/to-refresh.md

 - accumulator, combiner
 ### Method reference
 - in which case it's possible to move from a lambda to a MR
+## Failed
+- Intstream average() returns an OptionalDouble whose method is getAsDouble()
+- access to variables record
+- You cannot assign a var to a lambda, method reference!
+- IntSummaryStatistics, not IntegerSummaryStatistics.
+- IntStream sum